 Heard of the new Buds indoor playground at Shangri-La Singapore, mama?
-Read on for a special discount for Sassy Mamas, and learn about all the cool new family-friendly happenings at this beautiful hotel
+Read on for all the cool new family-friendly happenings at this beautiful hotel

 The new Buds by Shangri-La indoor playground has mamas across Singapore (and our Facebook page) abuzz, but did you know that it’s just one part of a new family-friendly initiative at the beautiful Shangri-La Singapore?